mkunkacnc/mdkXBLAS/README.md

 option to have one main program instead of 25.
 These tests call the C API, which in turn call the C++ code.

+## test/cpptests

+These are the original netlib tests, recompiled as C++ and modified to call the C++ API directly.
+The option to have one main program instead of 25 is available.
+It accesses the C++ API by including the relevant .hpp files and does not link to the xblas library.
+These tests check float, double, complex&lt;float&gt;, and complex&lt;double&gt; types.

 I have not yet written C++ tests that will specifically test compilation in constexpr contexts, or tests for long double or quadruple precision types.